 - Bromine: A chemical often used as a pet-safer alternative to chlorine in pools, but it can cause digestive upset and changes to urination.

 - Formaldehyde: Formaldehyde is commonly used to preserve chews such as rawhides.
-With long-term exposure, or high enough doses, it could cause problems for dogs, including possible respiratory or digestive irritation.
+With long-term exposure or high enough doses, it could cause problems for dogs, including possible respiratory or digestive irritation.

-When Does it Become Toxic?
+When Do These Chemicals Become Toxic?

 Keep in mind that there are no officially accepted safety standards for the concentrations of these things in pet products, and experts will disagree about the amount at which they become dangerous for dogs, aka the “threshold.”
 Lead is most often a problem in paint, which can present a serious danger if your dog eats lead paint chips (lead paint wasn't banned in the U.S until 1978).